daksh4930/Smart-Dustbin-Using-Arduino/README.md

 of dustbin.
 For this project and components used, the preset level of distance between dustbin and hand is fixed to 40 cm.

-Ultrasonic Sensor: This sensor is used in to locate the distance between the smart dustbin and hand/object come near to it.
-The principle behind finding distance of obstacle is sonar wave.
-It only detects obstacle when Trigger pin receive high pulse for the period more than 10 us.
-When this sensor verifies the presence of hand (obstacle) it starts to send eight cycles of ultrasonic burst at 40 KHz and then it waits for reflected ultrasonic signal.

-Ultrasonic sensor module has two drums.
-One of the drums is used for transmitting the pulse of ultrasonic and the second drums are for receiving the ultrasonic signal.
-When ultrasonic detect/sense object, the echo pin of module is set high.
-Waiting period of reflected pulse is completely dependent upon the location of obstacle.
-When the echo signal is obtained, we can calculate the distance by using the formula

 Distance (in cm) = (duration/2) / 29.1

-Initially, the cap of dustbin is switched back to zero-degree position (Close) by the servo motor.
-The controller keeps on monitoring the signal receive from ultrasonic module.
-When ultrasonic module detects an obstacle, the controller check if it crosses a threshold distance value set for open the cap of dustbin.
-As soon as that happens, the controller triggers the servo motor when then open the cap for limited line (as set in code part).
-For this system prototype set time is given for 2 second.
-Here in this project also used an ON/OFF switch, in order to activate and de-activated the smart dustbin whenever require as per situation.
-A pull up resistor of 10K is connected in series of switch as shown in circuit diagram in order to solve the de-bouncing problem.

-We can also use Arduino NANO instead of Arduino uno.
-Do not have to change source code because the board use identical pin for controlling servo motor, switch and ultrasonic sensor.
-The simplest part of the project smart dustbin using arduino is software part because it is clean, simple and easy to understand.
-The program check the distance had also used “Servo.h” inbuilt library function for servo operation.
-It can assume any value of motor rotation using “myServo.write(angle)” function but here we had only use two state of position (1) zero degree and (2) 180.

 <img width="542" height="507" alt="image" src="https://github.com/user-attachments/assets/ab98fda8-13c4-4374-8d84-bb6fd9b65e10" />